bonnielunawalker/East-Orion-Company/README.md

 # To Do List
 ## Iteration 1 - Getting things up and running
- - [x] Ships can from planet to planet.
+ - [x] Ships can travel from planet to planet.
  - [x] Factories can produce resources based on their inputs.
  - [x] Companies own factories and ships.
  - [x] Factories can place orders for materials they are missing and wait for those materials to be delivered.